dezzydez007/minimal-one-page-template/README.md

 # Minimal One Page
 > Clean and Minimalistic One Page Template.

-this open source project was made for studies. <br />
 Be sure to send your feedback.

 ## Technology stack